loginom/loginom-help-en-omegat/data/integration/export/database.md

    * **Clear table and fill in data** enables to clear the database table completely and fill in with rows of the exported table.
    * **Delete records by key fields** enables to select a key field by which records will be deleted from the database table at the next stage - *Adjustment of Columns Mapping*.
 In this case, export as such is not performed.
    * **Delete records by key fields and insert data into table** provides the same algorithm as for the previous parameter but rows from the source table will be appended to the database table upon its execution.
-   * **Update existing table records** enables to select a key field by which records will be updated.
+   * **Update existing table records** enables to select the key field by which records will be updated.
 * **Transaction commit frequency (rows)** enables to divide the export process into several transactions.
 Transactions are committed after a given number of rows.
 If the parameter value is null, division into transactions is not performed.